If you have questions...

 It's very easy to cancel your subscription.
 When you log in, the first page you reach is the Member Management Page.
 Click on the link that says Manage My Subscriptions.
 You'll see a list of your active subscriptions.
 On the right under the Action column, click the link that says Discontinue.
 That will cancel all future billing on your subscription, but you will still have access to the content until the end of your paid month.
 Do NOT click on "Unsubscribe" because that will immediately prevent you from reaching the content.

-The Advanced membership level is now available but is incomplete.
+The Expert membership level is now available but it is a "work in progress."
 It’s content is primarily aimed at cardiology and EP fellows, but PAs, NPs and APNs involved in EP or cardiology would enjoy it as well.
-I will continue to add advanced lectures over the next few months.
-The “advanced” membership offers over 200 archived ChalkTalks at all levels, as well as 40-minute advanced arrhythmia "workshops."
-I expect that it will eventually have approximately 50 hours of content for your educational pleasure.
+I will continue to add advanced lectures in the future.
+The “Expert” membership offers over 400 archived ChalkTalks at all levels, as well as a growing number of 40-minute advanced arrhythmia "workshops."

 You can upgrade your subscription from the Member Management page.
 When you log in, click on the link that says Manage My Subscriptions.
 Then scroll to the bottom of the page.
 You should see a number of subscriptions that you should be able to upgrade to.
 If you have any questions about upgrading, you can also email our support staff using the link at the top of this section.